BrunoMazorra/Paper-Summary/README.md

 ### Applicability

-- To better understand the methodology used by scammers to execute rug pulls.
+- The algorithm and the methodology provided in the paper could be developed to help and protect uninformed investors in web3 plataforms.
-- Provide machine learning tools to protect users from permanet losses.
+- With help of exchanges, the algorithm produced to detect rug pulls will provided helpful forensic analyisis to detect scammers.